 - Samo Burja recently launched a YouTube Channel to discuss institutions, civilization, and society.
 This is in addition to his Medium posts containing a wealth of insight.

 - Aella and Hrothgar have built Askhole: A deck of high-quality questions that make parties more interesting, fun, and full of deeper connections.
+Some example questions:

 - Sarah Constantin is finding ways to expand the human lifespan via The Longevity Research Institute.